Better Budgeting with a Credit Card

 To budget properly, you need to know where you’re spending your money.
 This isn’t so easy if you spend mostly cash, though it can be done if you keep a notebook on you or save all receipts.

-How to Plan a Budget and Benefit from Rewards
+How to plan a budget and benefit from rewards

 Using a credit card can help you keep track of your spending so that you have a meaningful budget that you can stick to.
 If you put all your spending on one card, then the statement becomes your monthly spending report.
-And likely all cards now allow you to login online to review your spending every day.
+And likely all cards now allow you to log in online to review your spending every day.
 Then, every month, you simply use your paycheque to pay the credit card bill.

-And if you are shopping at Costco quite a bit like I do, reduce your spending budget for the year even more by getting Costco’s Executive Membership and receive another 2% annual rebate on most of your Costco purchases.
+If you are shopping at Costco quite a bit like I do, reduce your spending budget for the year even more by getting Costco’s Executive Membership and receive another 2% annual rebate on most of your Costco purchases.

 A credit card is a tool in your personal finance toolbox.
 Helping you create a budget and earning rewards are just a couple examples of the benefits when you use it responsibly!

-1. Jon C says:
+1. Jon C

 This is exactly what we do in our house too.
 I actually started with just a $500 limit on my credit card, so it was very easy to track how much my expenses were.
 I would have to pay off my credit card several times a month, but because it came out of checking account it made it much easier to see exactly how much money I had left.
 That’s how I used my credit card responsibly!

-2. Good tips!
+Good tips!
 We have a Discover Card with Sam’s club that pays 3% back on purchases there & 1% back everywhere else.
 Every bit helps!

-3. Good tips Tom!
+Good tips Tom!
 Will include this one in my Weekend Reading edition later this week!

 Cheers,